 Have American schools gone the way of Congress, the Executive branch and courts, where money runs the elections, and representatives can’t even pretend to represent the public?
 Parents won’t back down.
 Dive into the downy billion-dollar undeclared profits from schools no longer schooling and employees no longer employed.

 WE HAVE YOUR KIDS is financial Noir procedural.
-The plot is vigilante justice, Lang’s THE BIG HEAT, enraged parents go after the thugs that endanger their kids.
-Into their lair, where plans a brewing to close the school.
+The plot is vigilante justice, Lang’s THE BIG HEAT, enraged parents go after the thugs who endanger their kids.
+Into their lair, the school, where plans are brewing to shutter the sacred, acclaimed school.
 Noir themes of manipulation, lies, sadism, power, greed, corruption and violence; the lubricants of despair, demonstrative of social decay.

-The film features detective work, political science investigations, uncovering how the robbery occurs and who gets the loot.
-I avoid dow-eyed kids & dewey-eyed parents, pulpit preaching pedagogues and valiant politicians, for gangster capitalism in education.
+The film features detective work, political science investigations, uncovering reporting on robbery and tax looting.
+No dow-eyed kids, dewey-eyed parents, preaching pedagogues and upstanding politicians among the gangster capitalists of education.

-Animation reveals the crime underworld, like taverns in Lang’s M and the sewers of THE THIRD MAN, the back alley’s of THE INFORMANT, sweaty rat rooms of FORCE OF EVIL.
-The explosive train motif reflects the locomotives of industry and monstrous capital grinding inexorably, remorselessly, over children's tears.
-Noir was usually a low budget affair, under lit, shot at night on the cheap.
+Animation portrays this crime underworld, like taverns in Lang’s, M, the back alley’s of THE INFORMANT, sweaty rat rooms of FORCE OF EVIL.
+The explosive train motif reflects the locomotives of industry, monstrous capital grinding inexorably, remorselessly, over children's lives.
+Noir is always a low budget affair, under lit, shot at night on the cheap.
 So to the board meetings.
 My feature was never to have been, for years the board recorded nothing, taped nothing, offered nothing up from FOIL.
 I amassed the largest archive of public meetings of a single public school, I brought the cinematic apparatus inside to show the unshowable, public opinion.
 Fifty two-hour meetings would have gone — without any public record of the money, of the public.

-I set out to record, “the public narrative” of school closings: an experience written out of our of history by the school's $100,000 Communication Director and their $250,000 superintendents, district superintendents and unionized school boards.
+I set out to record, “the public narrative” of school a school closing: an experience written out of our American history by the school's $100,000 Communication Director and their $250,000 superintendents, district superintendents and unionized school boards.
 Newspapers ceased printing my articles the second they realized I opposed the state superintendent.
-The school got 30 column inches of free front page propaganda bi-weekly obliterates any community truth experienced at school.
+The school got 30 column inches of free front page propaganda bi-weekly while any community truth experienced at school was blacked out.

-Noir is social critique reflecting how civics became crime and promised upward mobility a desperate downward spiral.
-Consolidation is legal, militarily enforced, school execution.
-WE HAVE YOUR KIDS central story, school closings, is a spiritual crime: the killing of poor kids education made profitable.
+Noir is social critique reflecting portraying civics becoming crime and upward mobility a desperate spiral into poverty.
+School closings are legal, militarily enforced, school executions.
+WE HAVE YOUR KIDS central story is a spiritual crime: the killing of poor kids education made profitable.